ZachBray/simple-binary-encoding-wiki/Message-Versioning.md

 Groups are blocks of fields that repeat for a given count.
 Both messages and repeating groups have a header with a block header that encodes the block length.

-It is possible to add fields at the end of either the root block of a messages or the block of fields making up a repeating group.
+It is possible to add fields at the end of either the root block of a messages or the block of fields making up a repeating ```group```.

 It is **not** possible to add fields to a ```composite``` type without creating a new message template and schema version.